 MA Textile Design

-Amy Straker is the Subject Librarian responsible for Yr 0 and taught Postgraduate courses.
-She studied English Literature and American Studies at undergraduate level in York, and Library and Information Studies at postgraduate level at Robert Gordon University, Aberdeen.
+Lauren Elmore is the Subject Librarian responsible for year 0 and taught postgraduate courses.
+She studied English at University of Leicester and has a MA in Library and Information Management from Loughborough University.

 How Can I Help You?